lemonteaa/relabel/README.md

 ## Note

-This is currently alpha-quality.
-Also, as the problem this library is trying to solve (clean declarative domain conversion) appear difficult when one begin to consider all sorts of edge case (or just not-so-basic usage), one namespace is allocated for each solution approach.
+As the problem this library is trying to solve (clean declarative domain conversion) appear difficult when one begin to consider all sorts of edge case (or just not-so-basic usage), one namespace is allocated for each solution approach.

 ## Latest Version